 Wet Curlex® fibers swell and interlock to form a strong fiber matrix.
 This creates intimate soil contact and forces water to flow over the fiber matrix (rather than under).
 Excelsior fibers also successfully retain moisture, which improves vegetation establishment.

-Much like Recyclex®, Curlex® erosion control blankets don’t float during hydraulic events.
-When your construction site suffers a major rain event, the excelsior blanket clings to the soil so that water flows over the blanket and the soil is retained.
+Much like Recyclex® turf reinforcement mats, Curlex® erosion control blankets don’t float during hydraulic events.
+When your construction site is hit with a major rain event, the excelsior blanket clings to the soil so that water flows over the blanket and the soil is retained.

 This is a major performance advantage that separates excelsior fibers from other erosion control blankets.
 Just as the video states, Straw Blankets are successful for many erosion applications.
 However, if you need erosion control matting for channel flow applications like ditch bottoms, Curlex® is the preferred performance choice.

-Two Great Erosion Blankets: what does your application require?
+Two Great Erosion Control Blankets: what does your application require?

-Both Straw Blankets and Curlex® Blankets successfully control erosion, prevent soil loss, and revegetate construction sites.
+Both Straw Blankets and Curlex® Erosion Control Blankets successfully control erosion, prevent soil loss, and revegetate construction sites.